densh/densh.github.com/quasiquotes.md

     val universe = reflect.runtime.universe; import universe._

 REPL is the best place to explore quasiquotes and this guide will use extensively to demonstrate handling of trees.
+All of the examples will assume that import.

-Another tool you might want to be aware of is new and shiny `showCode` pretty printer:
+Another tool you might want to be aware of is new and shiny `showCode` pretty printer (contributed by [@VladimirNik](https://github.com/VladimirNik)):

     scala> val C = q"class C"
-    C: reflect.runtime.universe.ClassDef =
+    C: universe.ClassDef =
     class C extends scala.AnyRef {
       def <init>() = {
         super.<init>();